Leopold von Gilsa: Civil War

 When the Civil War erupted, von Gilsa organized the De Kalb Regiment, an all-German unit, which became the 41st New York Volunteer Infantry Regiment.
 It was named for a hero of the American Revolution, Baron de Kalb.
 The regiment's development, which occurred in the Yorkville section of Manhattan, was reported in the New York Times during the spring of 1861.
 Some of the expenses were paid by the Union Defense Committee of New York City.

-The regiment left for Washington, D.C., by water for Elizabethport, New Jersey, on July 8, 1861, followed by a trip via railroad.
+The regiment left for Washington, D.C., by water from Elizabethport, New Jersey, on July 8, 1861, followed by a trip via railroad.
 The regiment served under von Gilsa in the campaign leading up to the First Battle of Bull Run.
 It was in reserve with the rest of Theodore Runyon's Fourth Division, Army of the Potomac.
 The regiment then participated in the campaigns of John C. Frémont in western Virginia.
-Von Gilsa was severely wounded leading the regiment in the Battle of Cross Keys.
+Von Gilsa was severely wounded leading the regiment in the Battle of Cross Keys in June 1862.

 Minus its leader, von Gilsa's regiment served in the brigade of Julius Stahel under Maj.
 Gen. Franz Sigel in the Second Battle of Bull Run.
 When Sigel's command became XI Corps, Army of the Potomac in late 1862, the De Kalbs were in First Brigade of Stahel's First Division.
 Von Gilsa, after recuperating, became brigade commander in this period.
 Following the Battle of Antietam, he assigned the De Kalb Regiment to take part in a reconnaissance led by Sigel into Virginia.

 Chancellorsville

-In the Battle of Chancellorsville, Von Gilsa's brigade was on the right flank of the army on May 2, 1863, when Stonewall Jackson made his march to outflank the Union army.
+In the Battle of Chancellorsville, Von Gilsa's brigade was on the right flank of the army on May 2, 1863, when Stonewall Jackson made his march to outflank the Union Army.
 Von Gilsa warned the division commander, Charles Devens, that Confederate troops had been detected in the woods near his line.
 Devens and Oliver Otis Howard, the corps commander, ignored his warnings.
 The Confederate attack that followed swept von Gilsa's brigade away and routed his terror-stricken soldiers.
-Von Gilsa and other Germans were blamed by Howard and other Yankees for the misfortunes of XI Corps, a display of xenophobia that was protested by German Americans at the time.
+Von Gilsa and other Germans were blamed by Howard and others for the misfortunes of the XI Corps, a display of xenophobia that was protested by German Americans at the time.
 Von Gilsa was noted for the use of profanity in his native German.
 During the retreat from Chancellorsville, Von Gilsa and Howard crossed paths and Von Gilsa poured out a stream of oaths in German with such vehemence and in such profusion that Howard thought he had gone insane.